What to expect at an Oddfellows social event

 We’ll often get out and about, meeting up at local cafes and restaurants, shopping centres, garden centres, museums or places of interest.

-To see the sorts of places in which your nearest branch holds events, use our online Events Finder.
-Just enter your postcode or location to search.
+To see the sorts of places your nearest branch holds events, use our online Events Finder.
+Just enter your postcode or location to search, or if you know the name of your local branch you can search that too.

 Do you have to pay to go to an event?